phbrg/portfolio/README.md

 # Personal portfolio
-> This project is bootstraped by Vite with:
+> This project is bootstrapped by Vite with:

 <code>npm create vite@latest</code>